tiepdotme/www.polibyte.com/about.md

 ---

-I’m a thirtysomething male resident of Nashville, TN, where I live with my wife, son, and two cats.
+I’m a thirtysomething male resident of Atlanta, GA where I live with my wife, son, and two cats.
 I work in web operations for [Mozilla](https://www.mozilla.org/).

 To contact me, write to brian at polibyte.com.